crazymykl/zoom-zone/README.md

 * zoomIn: Increases the `scale` by the `increment`
 * zoomOut: Decreases the `scale` by the `increment`
 * zoomFit: Sets the scale to the largest value which does fits in both dimensions.
-Pans such that the entire content is within the viewport
+Pans such that the entire content is within the viewport (either centered or aligned to the top left based on the value of `centerOnFit`)

 ---